 Fieldwork in Years Two and Three at Liverpool is designed specifically for this degree programme integrating geology and geomorphology.
 Students have academic tutors from both disciplines in Years One and Two.

-The first two years of the MESci programme are shared with the BSc programme.
-The final two years provide a wider choice of taught modules and a comprehensive fieldwork rogramme.
+The first three years of the MESci programme are shared with the BSc programme.
+The final year provides a wider choice of taught modules and a comprehensive fieldwork programme.
 In addition, you have the opportunity to design and undertake a major individual research project that will provide you with skills in analysis, synthesis, problem solving, and reporting.

 The unique range of skills that MESci Geology and Physical Geography students develop make them attractive to employers in the geotechnical and resource exploration industries, as well as the environmental monitoring, surveying and planning sectors.

 Programme in detail

 Your training will focus on practical and quantitative aspects of geological and geographical science through study of the interaction of surface and near surface processes on the Earth.

 Research-based dissertations on topics of your choice are undertaken in Years Three and Four on projects that are geological and/ or geomorphological.
-Year Four includes the opportunity for additional field courses to Dorset (applied basin analysis) or Tenerife (volcanic processes).
+Year Four includes the opportunity for an additional field courses to Tenerife (volcanic and surface processes)